nasa/cmr-graphql/README.md

 as well as altering the `gremlinPath` in `(src/utils/cmrGraphDb.js)` to the localhost address the gremlin server is running on.

 We may add data to this local graph database with http POST requests to the gremlin-server.

+### Local documentation site

+To run a local server for the documentation page run

+    npm run docs

+If you want the docs to run introspection against your local server, update `magidoc.mjs` to use the local URL and be sure to start your server before running the docs command.